-One consideration for any adequate infection control policy is when and if to utilize disposable vs. laundered personal protective equipment (PPE), including scrubs and gowns.
-While economic and environmental costs should be considered, organizations must also assess which method has a greater overall effectiveness at preventing the spread of infection—the ultimate aim of PPE.
+One consideration for an infection control policy is when and if to utilize disposable vs. laundered personal protective equipment (PPE), including scrubs and gowns.
+While economic and environmental costs should be considered, organizations must also determine which type of scrubs are more effective at preventing the spread of infection—the ultimate aim of medical PPE.

-What the Evidence Says: Reasons to Choose Disposable Scrubs over Washable Scrubs
+What the Science Says: Reasons to Choose Disposable Scrubs over Washable Scrubs

-Studies generally indicate that disposable scrubs are at least an equal (and in some cases more effective) option for infection control compared to reusable apparel.
-Commonly cited reasons include reliability, effectiveness, cost, and comfort.
+Studies generally indicate that disposable scrubs are at least an equal, and in some cases a more effective option, for infection control compared to reusable apparel.
+Commonly cited reasons include reliability, effectiveness, cost, and a comfortable fit.

-Material within reusable scrubs can wear down over time due to repeated use and laundering.
-Conversely, single-use, disposable gowns and scrubs are made with durable material and are not subject to the potentially detracting effects of things like reuse, transport, storage, laundering, and decontamination.
+Reusable scrubs can wear down over time due to repeated use and laundering.
+On the other hand, single-use, disposable scrubs and gowns are made with durable material and are not subject to the effects of reuse, transport, storage, laundering, and decontamination.
 Disposable gowns supplied by a facility are also less subject to incidental factors such as getting lost or damaged.

-Many facilities opt to allow staff members to launder their scrubs at home.
-But this cost-effective measure inherently lacks regulation of antimicrobial measures (such as temperature and washing solutions) which could otherwise reduce the presence of pathogens.
+Many facilities allow staff members to wash their scrubs at home.
+But this cost-effective measure lacks regulation and control measures such as temperature and washing solutions, which help reduce the presence of pathogens.

-As an example, a 2012 study published in the American Journal of Infection Control found that home-laundered scrubs had significantly more bacteria on them compared to hospital-laundered scrubs and disposable scrubs.
-This suggests that disposable apparel would be the preferable option in cases where laundering either in-hospital or through a vendor is not a feasible option.
+A 2012 study published in the American Journal of Infection Control found that home-laundered scrubs had significantly more bacteria on them compared to hospital-laundered scrubs and disposable scrubs.
+This suggests that disposable apparel would be the preferable option in cases where laundering either in-hospital or through a vendor is not a practical option.

-Quality disposable apparel can also stand up to the many substances to which healthcare workers and their patients are routinely exposed, making the effective for Standard and Transmission-Based Precautions.
+Quality disposable apparel can also stand up to the many substances that healthcare workers routinely encounter.
+This means disposable scrubs are effective for Standard and Transmission-Based Precautions.

-At least two studies have found that disposable surgical scrubs are actually less expensive compared to reusable options.
-While a strong economic case can't be made in either direction based on the current available data, it at least appears that the price of disposable apparel is competitive compared to reusable options.
-Individual healthcare facilities may opt to execute cost analyses to get a clearer idea of exactly how such a purchasing decision would impact the organization financially.
+At least two studies have found that disposable surgical scrubs are actually less expensive when compared to reusable options.
+While a strong economic case can't be made for either option with current data, it appears that the price of disposable apparel is competitive compared to reusable options.
+Individual healthcare facilities may perform cost analyses to understand exactly how reusable versus disposable scrubs would impact the organization financially.

-Advances in textiles and materials have helped disposable scrubs become much more comfortable than previous iterations.
+Advances in textiles and materials have helped disposable scrubs become much softer and more comfortable than previous options.
 Research has indicated that breathability and temperature levels are in many cases comparable to reusable options.

 Of course, personal preference is a factor to be considered.
-It's possible that hospital staff members would be more amenable switching to disposables if they were made aware of newer standards of comfort now available on the market.
+It's possible that hospital staff members would be more open to switching to disposables if they are made aware of newer standards of comfort now available on the market.

 The Bottom Line for Healthcare Facilities

 Admission to a healthcare facility exposes a person to the risk of infection during their time there or soon after their discharge.
-Such nosocomial infections can have a dramatic impact on the immediate and long-term prognosis of patients, and can also threaten the health and safety of healthcare workers and the greater community.
+Such nosocomial infections, also known as Healthcare-Associated Infections (HcAI), can have a dramatic impact on the immediate and long-term prognosis of patients, and can also threaten the health and safety of healthcare workers and the greater community.

 To minimize the prevalence of nosocomial infections, facilities need to engage in consistent infection control policies.
 These policies need to include personal protective equipment that can reduce contamination and maintain reliable barriers between pathogens and people.